-During the three months ended October 31, 2023, the Company filed INDs for BD and MDD and received "Study May Proceed" letter for BD in October 2023 and MDD in November 2023.
+During the nine months ended January 31, 2024, the Company filed INDs for BD and MDD and received a "Study May Proceed" letter for BD in October 2023 and MDD in November 2023.
 As a result, 50% of the performance grant vested and the Company recognized stock-based compensation related to the vesting and the probability of achieving the MDD criteria.
-As of October 31, 2023, the Company believed that the achievement of the remaining requisite performance conditions was not probable and, as a result, no compensation cost has been recognized for these awards related to Phase II of AL001 - post-traumatic stress disorder and ALZN002 - Alzheimer's disease.
+During the three months ended January 31, 2024, the Company filed an IND for PTSD and received a "Study May Proceed" letter.
+As a result, 25% of the performance grant vested and the Company recognized stock-based compensation related to the vesting of achieving the PTSD criteria.
+As of January 31, 2024, the Company believed that the achievement of the remaining requisite performance conditions was not probable and, as a result, no compensation cost has been recognized for these awards related to ALZN002 - Alzheimer's disease.

-The Company's results of operations included expenses relating to stock-based compensation for three and six months ended October 31, 2023 and 2022 comprised as follows:
+The Company's results of operations included expenses relating to stock-based compensation for three and nine months ended January 31, 2024 and 2023 comprised as follows: